geeksteam/VacancyReactTest/README.md

 # This is a test for the Frontend developer vacancy.#
 We are looking for a junior AngularJS developer (1 or 2 version, TypeScript only for version 2).
-So we have some small challenge to test your HTML, CSS, Angularjs basic skills:
+There is a small challenge to test your HTML, CSS, Angularjs basic skills:

-At first we have up and running backend server at `https://93.183.203.13:10443`  wich listen for POST requests in JSON format.
+We have up and running backend server at `https://93.183.203.13:10443`  wich listen for POST requests in JSON format, server reply to frontend in JSON format too.

 Your tasks are:

 - [x] Create authentication form using Bootstrap from sketch image attached below.
 Auth page must look __exactly__ as on a sketch image !
+(Test your basic HTML, CSS);
 - [x] Create AngularJS authentication logic depending on requests described below;
 - [x] Your code must be good commented;
 - [x] Test it;
 - [x] Upload your code to your github repository and send the link to _vacancy @ geeks.team_;
 - [x] Got a job of your dream B)

+If any questions about task, mailto _vacancy @ geeks.team_.

 ### Sketches for auth web page: ###